ChilliCream/greendonut/README.md

 > provide a consistent API over various backends and reduce requests to those backends via batching
 > and caching. -- facebook

 _DataLoader_ are perfect in various client-side and server-side scenarios.
-They decouple any kind of request in a simplified way to a backend resource like a database or a web service to reduce the overall traffic to those resources by using two common techniques in computer science namely batching and caching.
+Although, they are usually know for solving the `N+1` problem in _GraphQL_ _APIs_. _DataLoader_ decouple any kind of request in a simplified way to a backend resource like a database or a web service to reduce the overall traffic to those resources by using two common techniques in computer science namely batching and caching.
 With batching we decrease the amount of requests to a backend resource by